See also scientific_workbooks, VS Code, LaTeX, citation management, text editors, diagrams, markdown.

 @| |

-@\ |
+@\ \setminus

-@, |
+@, \nonumber

-Build recipes
+3.4 Build recipes

-system that is ok but pretty outdated.
+Building using something modern or fancy?
+The default build workflow is some pdflatex+BibTeX system that is ok but outdated.
 I would prefer a simpler more modern workflow that supports e.g. XeTeX.
-It doesn’t support XeTeX or latexmk
+Out of the box, neither XeTeX or latexmk were available workflows for me.
+UPDATE: These are now supported .

-Firstly the old school way that the developers of LaTeX workshop seem to dislike, but which was far and away the easiest for me.
-Use the Latex Workshop-style TeX magic This looks like, e.g.
+Firstly, the old school way that the developers of LaTeX workshop seem to dislike, but which was far and away the easiest for me: Use the Latex Workshop-style TeX magic This looks like, e.g.

 % !TEX program = latexmk

-% !TEX options = -synctex=1 -interaction=nonstopmode -file-line-error -xelatex -outdir="%OUTDIR%" "%DOC%"
+% !TEX options = -synctex=1 -pdf -file-line-error -halt-on-error -xelatex -outdir="%OUTDIR%" "%DOC%"

-You put that at the start of the master document.
+I put that at the start of the master document and things behave as expected.
 Good.
-Also for this to actually be a useful build method, one would want to disable auto-clean (a.k.a. delete everything and rebuild from scratch all the time) so that latexmk
+For this particular build tool, latexmk, to actually have any advantage, one would want to disable auto-clean (a.k.a. delete everything and rebuild from scratch all the time) so that latexmk can be smart about rebuilds.
+Looks like the following setting does that.

-can be smart about rebuilds.
 The price one pays for this is needing to manually clean up the detritus from time to time.

 "latex-workshop.latex.recipes": [